funkelab/contraband/README.md

 * `Segmentation` This pipeline is to train the segmentation head.
 * `SparseSH` This pipeline trains the SparseSegHead on pre-computed embeddings
 * `SparseBasline` This pipeline is to train an end to end baseline using the SparseSegHead.
 This essentially combines the functionally of the `Segmentation` and `SparseSH` pipelines.
-### Modes
+### Scripts
-Contraband is centered around 4 different modes.
+Contraband is has 4 different scripts.

-#### `contrastive` mode
+#### `train_contrastive.py` script
-This mode is for contrastively training models.
+This script is for contrastively training models.
-This mode uses the `contrastive` and `model` parameter dictionarys.
+This script uses the `contrastive` and `model` parameter dictionarys.
-#### `seg` mode
+#### `train_seg.py` script
-This mode is for training the segmentation head (or baselines).
-This mode uses the `seg` param dict to get number of combinations, but also uses the `model` dict to make baseline model.
+This script is for training the segmentation head (or baselines).
+This script uses the `seg` param dict to get number of combinations, but also uses the `model` dict to make baseline model.
-#### `val` mode
+#### `validate.py` script
-This mode is used for make predictions on validation data and generation segmentations.
+This script is used for make predictions on validation data and generation segmentations.
 Currently can only do watershed -> agglomeration to get results.
 Returns results as
 VOI Sum.
 Uses the segmentation param dict.
-#### `emb` mode
+#### `make_embs.py` script
-This mode will generate the embeddings (h) for a dataset using a trained contrastive modelto be used layer in the sparse segmentation head.
+This script will generate the embeddings (h) for a dataset using a trained contrastive modelto be used layer in the sparse segmentation head.

 ### How to use
 Run command